Double Helix Piercings – Best Images & Guide

 What Is A Double Helix Piercing?

 A double forward helix piercing is when you have a pair of piercings aligned vertically on the upper part of your ear cartilage, facing forward.
-This part of your ear is instantly recognizable as the part right above your tragus.
+This part of your ear can be detectable as the part right above your tragus.

 Alternatively, double helix piercings can also be added to the rear part of the ear.